Solar-Punk-Ltd/ipfs-to-swarm/README.md

   (24000 ÷ 5) × desired_seconds
   ```

-> Stamp price is dynamic and depends on overall network utilisation.
+> Stamp price is dynamic and depends on overall network utilization.
-> See the [utilisation tables](https://docs.ethswarm.org/docs/concepts/incentives/postage-stamps/#unencrypted---none) for guidance on expected storage capacity and efficiency.
+> See the [utilization tables](https://docs.ethswarm.org/docs/concepts/incentives/postage-stamps/#unencrypted---none) for guidance on expected storage capacity and efficiency.

 ### 2.3 Buying Swarm Stamps